evgenyneu/moa/README.md

 Note that the closure as called in the *main queue*.
 Use `onSuccessAsync` instead if you need to do time consuming operations.

+When `errorImage` is supplied and an error occures the success closures are called.

 ### Supplying error closure